Ian Agnew – Chairperson

 Christina Longden – Director (Fundraising/Information)

-Christina is committed to helping people to overcome low literacy/reluctant reading/dyslexia.
-She is involved in a number of voluntary roles including outreach to prisoners, keeping public libraries open and promoting interfaith dialogue through humanity and history.
+Christina is involved in a number of voluntary roles including outreach to prisoners, keeping public libraries open and promoting interfaith dialogue through humanity and history.
 She is Writer in Residence for Kirklees in West Yorkshire.

 Hannah CLARK – Open Source Farmer Radio Development Manager (with Hannah Davis)